 Treatment of acquired TTP (aTTP)

 Plasma exchange, in which a patient’s blood plasma is removed through apheresis and is replaced with donor plasma, removes ULvWF and the circulating autoantibodies against ADAMTS13 and replenishes blood levels of the enzyme.
 Prior to the introduction of PE treatment, TTP was associated with extremely high mortality (~90%).
-Although PE has substantially improved survival, in spite of greater understanding of disease pathogenesis and the use of newer immunosuppressants, the mortality rate has not been further impacted.2-7
+Despite plasma exchange and immunosuppression, the acute mortality of TTP is up to 20% 4.

 …one of the classic features of acquired TTP is the undetectable or deficient ADAMTS13 activity.

 Though considered a relatively safe procedure, in acutely ill patients such as those with aTTP, PE is often associated with major complications8,9 which may be related to the central venous catheter (e.g., infection, thrombosis, catheter insertion complications) or be plasma related (e.g., allergic reactions, alkalosis, volume depletion complications, infection).
-According to the Oklahoma TTP-HUS Registry, 24% of patients receiving PE followed between 1996-2011 experienced major PE related complications.10
+The Oklahoma Thrombotic Thrombocytopenic Purpura Registry collected data on 363 patients with an initial episode of clinically suspected TTP from November 1995 to December 2015.
+According to the Registry, 24% of patients receiving PE followed between 1996-2011 (n=302) experienced major PE related complications.10

 Immunosuppressants are often administered as adjunct to PE in the initial treatment of aTTP.11 Close monitoring of clinical symptoms and regular measurement of platelet counts guide the duration and intensity of PE and immunosuppression.
 Success of therapy is defined by platelet counts ≥150.000/μL persisting over 48 hours.
 This is normally accompanied by at least partial recovery of ADAMTS13 activity.